dasamritendu619/sharelearner-server/README.md

 ![ sharelearner](https://res.cloudinary.com/dqufodszt/image/upload/v1716363215/sharelerner/Main_c1nwzt.png)

-It is an online platform which students can use to capture their work-based experiences and share these learning experiences with other students through text, photos, or videos.
+It is an online platform where students can use to capture their work-based experiences and share these learning experiences with other students through text, photos, or videos.
 The focus should be to develop a platform that allows students to share their work experiences and projects with other younger students.

 ## Resources
 [Model Link](https://app.eraser.io/workspace/C92IKHTEWLTeBX3FzzcN)